RyanDaDeng/laravel-file-generator/readme.md

 The main logic is using Blade template engine to populate the files.
 Feel free to look into the source code.

+## Incoming features
+1. will support command line generator
+2. will support schema validation
+3. will cover tests
+4. will support webpage realtime preview

 ## Requirement

 This package requires the following dependencies: